adamfowleruk/mljs/tutorials/901-ontology.md

 sem:sparql( "select distinct ?subject, ?custnum where { ?subject a /ns/Customer . ?subject has_customer_number ?custnum . }", cts:term-query("pedestrian") )
 ```

-Pretty easy… But what if you want to combine this with checking their associated balance was < 100… you may be tempted to alter the Sparql to do this:-
+Pretty easy… But what if you want to combine this with checking their associated balance was &lt; 100… you may be tempted to alter the Sparql to do this:-

 ```sparql
 select distinct ?subject, ?custnum where {